Search publications by keyword

-Tina Neset is a senior researcher at Linköping University.
+Tina Neset is an associate professor at Linköping University.
 Her research focus lies on the visualization of Climate Change and Resource Flows as well as on resource management and vulnerability assessments related to agriculture and food security.
-Tina is a researcher in Work Package 5; Foresight- Sweden in a changing, geopolitical landscape.
+Tina leads the research in Work Package 5; Foresight- Sweden in a changing, geopolitical landscape.

 Victoria Wibeck is a professor at Linköping University.
 The overarching aim of her research is to analyze challenges and opportunities involved, as science-based knowledge on environment, climate and new and emerging technologies move from the scientific arena to recontextualization, such as in political decisions, implementation of environmental objectives at different societal levels, media, and citizens’ everyday decisions.
 Victoria is leading Work Package 5; Foresight – Sweden in a changing, geopolitical landscape.